stevetranby/cocos2d-utils/README.md

 http://www.cocos2d-x.org/projects/cocos2d-x/wiki/CCDictionary
 http://www.cocos2d-x.org/projects/cocos2d-x/wiki/Moving_From_Objective-C_to_C++

+## Memory Management (notes to cleanup, some related to both, some to c++)
+Look for any retains in iPhone code, make sure all CCArray/CCDictionary are created before attempting use, or initialize to NULL and check for null.
+Double check your retain/release pairing, so once converted to c++ code  do a search of all code for ->retain() and make sure a corresponding CC_SAFE_RELEASE_NULL is called either in the destructor or wherever [OBJECT release] was called in the iPhone code, or if not determine where it should go.

+Rembmer objC handles sending messages to nil references gracefully.
+This is a double edged sword, and with c++ you have to be explicit in handling of NULL references.
+Either make sure that any potential allowed path through the code will have a valid reference (no NULL check necessary, but will crash), or make sure to check for NULL and only operate on that node or object if reference is valid.

+While c++ can be a bit annoying after translating right away, it actually is helpful in that the code will crash either at the given method call on a NULL/invalid instance or it will crash in a release method.

+Also, remember the retain,remove,release sequence when acting on an object you remove from container.

+    node = (CCNode*)nodeArray->objectAtIndex(index);
+    node->retain();
+    // do stuff
+    nodeArray->removeObjectAtIndex(index);
+    // do stuff
+    node->release();

+Utilize weak references where possible.
+CC_SYNTHESIZE instead of CC_SYNTHESIZE_RETAIN.
+Create nodes and add as children, keep weak reference or use tag to get/remove.

+Unless CCObject/subclass field is added as a child to another node, you probably need it to be a strong property using CC_SYNTHESIZE_RETAIN(), make sure to safe release these in destructor.

 ## NOTES
 - always initialize everything (use constructor, regex find/replace helper)
 - create copyWithZone for all or at least any CCObject subclasses that will be in an array that's copied